lvgl/lv_font_conv/README.md

   - `--format lvgl` - dump font in [LittlevGL](https://github.com/littlevgl/lvgl) format.
 - `--force-fast-kern-format` - always use more fast kering storage format, at cost of some size.
 If size difference appears, it will be displayed.
+- `--lcd` - generate bitmaps with 3x horizontal resolution, for subpixel smoothing.
+- `--lcd-v` - generate bitmaps with 3x vertical resolution, for subpixel smoothing.

 Per font: